-A.L.
-Adams is an award-winning screenwriter/director/costume designer and third generation, Hollywood descendant who made her acting debut at one years old playing opposite Elizabeth Montgomery.
-Flash forward and she is writing thrillers with daring female protagonists to festival acclaim.
+Allyson Adams is a screenwriter, playwright, director, teacher, costume designer and third generation, Hollywood descendant who made her acting debut at one years old.
+Most recently, Ms. Adams has been writing thrillers with daring female protagonists to festival acclaim.
 Rusalka Revenge, 26 Stabs, Hand of Me, An Addict Speaks and Wolf No 39, have all garnered recent Best Short Screenplay and Stage Play awards.
 Howl, a Montana love story, will be premiering this fall at The Warren Miller Performing Arts in Big Sky.
 Adams has had over 30 plays produced.
 PINK, L.A.
 Weekly Pick of the Week drew sold out audiences.
 Los Angeles Times wrote, “PINK is a raw but searing drama about exploitation, double sexual standards and females under siege that is free of cliché and bawdily devoid of political correctness.”
 An Addict Speaks was produced by Urban Theatre Movement in Hollywood.
 Adams choreographed her musical Duck Ugly that was performed by the Orphan Girl Children’s Theatre at the historic Motherlode Theater in Butte, Montana.
 Adams wrote, directed and acted in the Montana PBS docudrama Peace is a Woman’s Job, about first Congresswoman Jeannette Rankin and toured the one-woman show for a decade.
 Her Virginia City History Drama Camp was founded in 1998 and just celebrated its 20 year anniversary.
 Ms. Adams is former Madam Mayor of National Historic Landmark, Virginia City, Montana, where she brought 400 goats to eat the noxious weeds instead of using toxic chemicals.
 She published The Rebel & The King written by her late father, Oscar nominated actor Nick Adams, about his friendship with Elvis Presley and launched the book at Graceland.
 Adams has 40 years teaching experience with all ages in the areas of acting, dance, creative writing, personal growth, reproductive health education, Montana and Women’s History.
 As a writer, director and teacher, Ms. Adams believes ART HEALS.

 Short video about Jeannette Rankin (played by Allyson Adams) who was the first United States Congresswoman elected in 1916 and from Montana.
 Jeannette Rankin was a suffragist and then a peace activist for 60 years .
 Filmed entirely in Montana.